Malcolm Fairley: Legal proceedings

 By the time of his capture, Fairley had committed 80 crimes as The Fox.
 He confessed to these offences when questioned by police, but was said to be unrepentant, and claimed he had never loaded the gun again after the incident in Leighton Buzzard that had resulted in the hand injury of one of his victims.
 He also told police he had felt empowered by his acquisition of the firearm, stating "the gun is king.
 When I got the gun, I felt I could get what I wanted".
-On 14 September 1984 he appeared before Dunstable Magistrates Court, where he faced three charges of rape, two of burglary and one of possession of a firearm, and was remanded in custody.
+On 14 September 1984, he appeared before Dunstable Magistrates Court, where he faced three charges of rape, two of burglary and one of possession of a firearm, and was remanded in custody.

 His trial was held at St Albans Crown Court in February 1985, with Mr Justice Caulfield as presiding judge.
 Fairley's defence argued his poor education had contributed to his actions, and that he was "trying to imitate what he had seen on the video screen", a reference to the violent pornographic films he had viewed.
 Following his conviction, Fairley was sentenced to six life sentences.
 Passing sentence on 26 February, Caulfield told him: "There are degrees of wickedness beyond condemnatory description.
 Your crimes fall within this category.
 You desecrated and defiled men and women in their own homes...You are a decadent advertisement for evil pornographers."
 Of the makers of such material, Caulfield suggested they would "want to forget you [Fairley] as one of their worst casualties".

+Incarceration and death

 Following his conviction, Fairley launched an appeal against the sentence, but the case was rejected by the Court of Appeal later on in 1985.
+He became eligible to be considered for parole in October 2023, but had his application rejected following a Parole Board hearing.

+Fairley died at HM Prison Hull in Kingston upon Hull, on 28 May 2024, at the age of 72.
+On 7 May 2025, an inquest at Newcastle Coroner's Court heard evidence that Fairley had died from a heart attack.
+However, assistant coroner Sarah Middleton adjourned the inquest pending a prison investigation.